oyesa/birthday-cal-website/README.md

 # Akan Project
 #### By Oyesa Oluchina  ,06/03/2022

+### Description
 This is a website application which calculates the day a user was born using his/her birthday credentials.
-Then depending on the day they were born and their gender, it assigns the user their Akan Name.
+Using the credentials, the application then computes and displays the user's Akan Name depending on the day they were born and their gender.

-Behaviour Driven Development (BDD)
+### Behaviour Driven Development (BDD)
-Behaviour:
+Behaviour: Dialog box opens
 Input:User inputs the required details
-Output: Akan name displayed
+Output: User's Akan Name displayed

 ### Setup/installation Requirements
  * Access your Github account